Life & Times - more

 Cornwall Museum set up an Exhibition: Poldarks Cornwall: the life and works of Winston Graham.
 The exhibition

-included the trilby hat without which he never went out, personal memorabilia and many of his manuscript
+included the trilby hat without which he never went out, personal memorabilia and many of his manuscript notebooks.

-another TV series.
 He would be delighted.